-The Company uses the ARC Sterling Steady Growth Private Client Index for performance comparison purposes.
-This benchmark is not a target and the Company is not constrained by it.
-The ARC Sterling Steady Growth Private Client Index is a risk based index that is designed to provide an accurate reflection of the actual returns an investor can expect for a given risk appetite.
-For the ARC Sterling Steady Growth Private Client Index, the relative risk to equity markets is 60% - 80%.
-This benchmark has been selected as a comparator for performance because this risk to equity markets is closely aligned with the policy of the Company.
+The Company also uses the ARC Sterling Steady Growth PCI peer group for performance comparison purposes only.
+The benchmark is not a target benchmark and the Company is not constrained by it.
+The ARC Sterling Steady Growth PCI peer group is a risk based index that is designed to provide an accurate reflection of the actual returns an investor can expect for a given risk appetite.
+For the ARC Sterling Steady Growth PCI peer group, the relative risk to equity markets is 60 -80%.
+This peer group has been selected as a comparator because this risk to equity markets is closely aligned with the Company's investment policy.

-The ACD reserves the right to change the benchmark following consultation with the Depositary and in accordance with the rules of COLL.
+The ACD reserves the right to change the performance comparator following consultation with the Depositary and in accordance with the rules in COLL.
 A change could arise, for example, where the ACD determines that an alternative may be more appropriate.
-Shareholders will be notified of such a change through an update to the Prospectus and the change noted in the subsequent annual and half yearly reports.
+Shareholders will be notified of such a change in accordance with the rules in COLL and the change noted in subsequent annual and half yearly reports.

-4.4 Investor Profile
+4.4 Investor profile